3 ways the iPhone SE 2022 could improve from the SE 2020

 Apple has just announced its Peek Performance event for March 2022 - it drops on March 8 - and so that means we likely aren't far away from the launch of an all-new iPhone SE (2022).

+If that's to be the case Apple is running out of time to make an announcement, making the Apple March event the most likely place that we'll see the new model unveiled.

-But the event is still some time away.
-If you’re desperate to find out what changes to expect from the iPhone SE 2022 then you’ve come to the right place as we’re here to tell you about three key upgrades over the iPhone SE 2020 that we’re likely to see.
+The event is just hours away, but if you're desperate to find out what changes to expect from the iPhone SE 2022 then you've come to the right place as we're here to tell you about three key upgrades over the iPhone SE 2020 that we're likely to see.

 5G capabilities